Combined Action Company Oscar

 Rare photo of a Combined Action Company all together in one location.

-(Taken just before a large joint services operation with the Marines and Army personnel from Khe Sanh Combat Base, and our Vietnamese native counterparts in October 1967.)
+(Prior to a large joint services operation with the Marines and Army personnel from Khe Sanh Combat Base, and our Bru and Vietnamese native counterparts in October 1967.)

-The editor of this site is in the front row, far right, kneeling.
+The editor is in the front row, far right, kneeling.

 The Combined Action Program was a "hearts and minds" program which arose out of the perceived need for civic action and civil affairs programs that addressed the condition and needs of the Vietnamese people who suffered from both their own often corrupt and inefficient government and the demands of the NLF (aka "VC ") shadow" government, as well as the usual devastation and horrors of war, including "collateral damage" from all sides.